neptunelabs/fsi-image-samples/samples/frontpage/README.md

 # Adding overlays (Sale icon)

-It's also possible to add overlays to your images, such as the sales icon that appears over some of the over some of the images in the Featured Products section.
+It's also possible to add overlays to your images, such as the sales icon that appears over some of the over some images in the Featured Products section.

 ![Config Image](readme-front-3.png)

 You can do this easily in the *Publish to Web* tab.
-With the *Simple Image* preset selected select the effects icon in the Source Code toolbar.
+With the *Simple Image* preset selected, select the effects icon in the Source Code toolbar.

 ![Config Image](readme-front-4.png)